Flu Vaccinations and Nasal Flu

 Pneumonia is an infection that affects around eight in 1,000* adults in the UK each year and is more common in autumn and winter.
 It's an infection that can cause serious illness and even death, clinic on link below for more details

-If you are over 65 years of age you are entitled to a pneumonia vaccination, this is a once in life time vaccination, if you are interested please book an appointment in one of our clinics below.
-The surgery have also sent out letters to eligiable patients who are under 65 years of age, if you have had a letter please book an appointment in one of our clinics below.
+If you are 65 and over you are entitled to a pneumonia vaccination, this is a once in life time vaccination.
+The surgery have sent out letters to patients 65 and over that have not had the pneumonia vaccation yet and also to eligiable patients who are under 65, if you are interested in having the vaccation or if you have had a letter, please phone the surgery on 01225 421137 to book an appointment

 TWIMC Letters are now £25 each letter and patients are advised that they will take 1 week to process.

 Payment is required at the time of request.